syncfusion-content/uwp-docs/uwp/SfRichTextBoxAdv/Table.md

 document.Sections.Add(section);
 // Initialize and add any number of sections to the document here.

-// Assign the documen to the RichTextBoxAdv instance. richTextBoxAdv.Document = document;
+// Assign the document to the RichTextBoxAdv instance. richTextBoxAdv.Document = document;